 It is particularly disappointing that such pseudomathematical language and techniques are being promoted by leading financial news organizations and brokerage houses.
 Again, the reader is invited to log in to his or her own brokerage service and search for terminology such as those listed in the previous paragraph in the broker's analysis of various stocks, bonds, mutual funds and exchange-traded funds.
 The fact that these brokers have a vested interest in their customers' frequent trading makes such commentary particularly galling.

 Historically scientists have led the way in exposing those who utilize pseudoscience to extract a commercial benefit.
 In the 18th and 19th century, physicists exposed the nonsense of astrologers, and beginning in the 20th century governments started requiring strict double-blind scientific tests, with rigorous statistical standards, of all pharmaceutical products.
 Yet mathematicians in the 21st century have remained disappointingly silent with the regards to those in the investment community who, knowingly or not, misuse mathematical techniques such as probability theory, statistics and stochastic calculus.

 Our silence is consent, making us accomplices in these abuses.

 The Mathematical Investor blog and other materials accessible from this website were established with these concerns in mind.
-Our research and writings focus on ways to better understand and mitigate these difficulties, ways to assist other professionals in the field, in addition to rigorous, unbiased testing and analysis.
+Our research and writings focus on ways to better understand and mitigate these difficulties and ways to assist other professionals in the field, in addition to rigorous, unbiased testing and analysis.
 If you identify with our concerns, let us know and spread the word.
 Together we can make a difference.
-Contact us at

 Please send any comments or questions for this site to: